Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/species-selector/species-homepage.md

 ## How to leave the Species homepage

-To leave the Species homepage and return to the Species selector, select '<' or 'Find a species' to the left of the 'Species homepage' header.
+To leave the Species homepage and return to the Genome selector, select '<' or 'Find a species' to the left of the 'Species homepage' header.